 Basis of accounting refers to when revenues, expenses, and related assets and liabilities are recognized in the accounts and reported in the financial statements.
 Specifically, it relates to the timing of the measurements made, regardless of the measurement focus applied.
-The University's financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
+University's financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from nonexchange activities are generally recognized when all applicable eligibility requirements, include time requirements, are met.
+Auxiliary service departments account for interdepartmental transactions as reductions of expenditures and not revenues of those departments.